-According to information gathered by the healthcare arm of Tokyo-based Renesas Electronics Corporation, the marriage of cloud computing and healthcare has huge potential to improve a host of healthcare-related functions such as telehealth and virtual care, medication adherence, drug anti-theft and counterfeiting measures, resource inefficiency (medical staff, equipment, etc.), personal data privacy and the uniformity of medical records.
-It's no wonder, then, that more cloud companies are vying for a piece of the healthcare pie.
+According to information gathered by the healthcare arm of Tokyo-based Renesas Electronics Corporation, the marriage of cloud computing and healthcare has huge potential to improve a host of healthcare-related functions such as telehealth and virtual care, medication adherence, drug anti-theft and counterfeiting measures, resource inefficiency, personal data privacy and the uniformity of medical records.
+It’s no wonder, then, that more cloud companies are vying for a piece of the healthcare pie.

 NetApp is a hybrid cloud data services company.
-Its management platform delivers data in real time to help make clinical operations faster and more efficient through reduced EHR latency, quicker backup and restoration, easier accommodation of data/workload expansion and the streamlining of data management.
+Its management platform delivers clinical data in real time to help make operations faster and more efficient through reduced EHR latency, quicker backup and restoration, easier accommodation of data and workload expansion and the streamlining of data management.

-Medsphere offers a variety of cloud-based solutions for healthcare institutions.
-It’s electronic health record platform provides services to multiple sectors, including clinical, financial, accounting, nursing and many others.
-Employing Microsoft’s secure Azure® cloud platform, the company also helps providers deal with scheduling, registration, medical records, billing, claims and more.
+Medsphere offers a variety of cloud-based IT solutions for healthcare institutions.
+Its electronic health record platform provides services to multiple sectors, including clinical, financial, accounting, nursing and many others.
+Employing Microsoft’s secure Azure cloud platform, the company also helps providers deal with scheduling, registration, medical records, billing, claims and more.

 Designed to play well with other public clouds, ClearDATA’s HIPAA-compliant cloud protects sensitive patient data via compliance safeguards, devops automation and healthcare expertise.
 The platform also powers critical applications and automatically detects changes in cloud accounts so the company can quickly respond to those changes in a variety of ways.